Learning Inter-Atomic Potentials without Explicit Equivariance: Experimental Setup

 \textbf{Scalability Experiments.} We conduct three sets of experiments to assess TransIP's scaling behavior: \begin{itemize} \item \textbf{Data scaling}: We train the Small (14M parameter) model on three dataset sizes (1M, 2M, 4M molecules) for 5 epochs using 8 NVIDIA 80GB GPUs, comparing TransIP with learned equivariance against an unconstrained Transformer version with $\mathrm{SO(3)}$ data augmentation (TransAug).

-\item \textbf{Model size scaling. } We compare TransIP and TransAug with different model sizes (Small/Medium/Large) trained on the same number of samples from the OMol25 4M dataset and report the evaluation metrics as a function of the processed number of atoms per second. \item \textbf{Extended training}: We train TransIP (Small) on the OMol25 4M dataset for 40 epochs using 64 NVIDIA 80GB GPUs to evaluate its performance against standardized equivariant baselines. \end{itemize}
+\item \textbf{Model size scaling. } We compare TransIP and TransAug with different model sizes (Small/Medium/Large) trained on the same number of samples from the OMol25 4M dataset and report the evaluation metrics as a function of the processed number of atoms per second. \item \textbf{Extended training}: We train TransIP models (Small, Medium, Large) on the OMol25 4M dataset for 80 epochs using 32 NVIDIA 80GB GPUs to evaluate its performance against current state-of-the-art equivariant baselines. \end{itemize}

 \textbf{Baselines.} We compare TransIP against: (i) an \emph{unconstrained} TransIP variant trained with SO(3) rotation augmentation to assess the impact of learned latent equivariance versus data augmentations, and (ii) state-of-the-art equivariant models on OMol25: \texttt{eSCN} \citep{fu2025learning} in small/medium configurations with both direct and energy-conserving force variants as well as \texttt{GemNet-OC} \citep{gasteiger2022gemnetoc}.